k8gb-io/k8gb-manim/README.md

 # k8gb animations

-These animations use the Manim [community version](https://www.manim.community/) of the library ([code](https://github.com/ManimCommunity/manim)), you can install it by following the instruction for your OS on their web site.
+These animations use the Manim [community version](https://www.manim.community/) of the library ([code](https://github.com/ManimCommunity/manim)), you can install it by following the instructions for your OS on their web site.

 ## Rendering the animations